grschroder/elastic-aws/README.md

 docker-compose up
 ```

-- Check logs and now you can access kibana interface using es01-test public on port 5601.
+- Check logs and now you can access kibana interface using es01-test public ip on port 5601.